Coconut Curry Chicken Soup

 About Coconut Curry Chicken Soup:

-This is a downright crave-worthy soup that doubles for comfort food.
-It’s tasty and creamy (but know it doesn’t really taste like coconut if you’re worried about it!) and It’s perfect for any crisp night.
-Now, I hate to go there but I gotta say, it’s the perfect thing if you’ve got a little cold or something going on.
-When my daughter was sick last year, she even spread it on FB I was making this for her!
+This crave-worthy soup doubles as comfort food.
+It’s a little spicy, tasty, and creamy (it doesn’t taste like coconut if you’re worried)!
+It’s perfect for any crisp night.
+I hate to go there, but I gotta say, it’s the perfect thing if you’ve got a little cold or bug going on.
+When my daughter was sick last year, she even posted on Facebook that I was making this for her!

-And although this Coconut Curry Chicken Soup has a Thai leaning flavor, I’m making no claims of authenticity.
-I’m more about figuring out how to get delicious soup from what you might be able to pick up at most grocery stores, depending on where you live.
-I’ll give you some substitutions, below, to guide you through.
+I’m making no claims of true authenticity – this is more about getting this delicious soup on the table from what you might be able to pick up at most grocery stores.
+And if that doesn’t work, I’ll give you some substitutions and guide you through.

 An assortment of curry paste.
 Thai Kitchen is often at grocery stores.
 An Asian friend recommends Mae Ploy.
 No one is paying me, lol